-\Adjusted EBITDA is defined as the operating profit after adding back depreciation, amortisation, impairment, share based payments, acquisition costs and direct costs associated with business combinations.
+Adjusted EBITDA is defined as Operating loss after adding back depreciation, amortisation, impairment of goodwill and intangible assets. share-based payments, acquisition costs, costs related to one-off projects and new product development.
+There was no new product development cost in 2023.